Right to Buy Mortgages

 The Right to Buy scheme was introduced to allow tenants the ability to own the home they live in.
 Its design did not enable the property to be rented.
 Therefore, only residential mortgages are available when you look to purchase.

-As life events and plans change, the council may permit you to rent the property out during the clawback period.
+As life events and plans change, the council may permit you to rent the property out during the .
 You should always seek their permission before doing so.
 After the clawback period, you can use the property as you wish.

 Yes, you can remortgage your Right to Buy property.
 Essentially, lenders consider this in the same way as any other mortgage application.
 The main exception to the rule is that the discount clawback period still needs to be taken into consideration.

-Also, there will likely be a charge registered by the council or housing association for the discount provided.
+Also, there will likely be a charge registered by the council for the discount provided.
 This charge, if still in place, will create a small amount of additional legal work that will incur an additional cost.

 The good news is that many lenders consider the discount as a deposit.
-They typically offer you rates applicable for the lower loan-to-value this provides against the full market value.
-Do note that there will still be costs involved when buying your home so do ensure you have adequate funds to cover these.
+They will typically offer you rates applicable for the lower loan-to-value this provides against the full market value.
+Do note that there will still be costs involved when buying your home, so ensure you have adequate funds to cover these.

 Contact us